 Most dental abscesses are painful but can be helped over the course of a few days with appropriate treatment.
 However, in rare instances, there can be further complications.
 Sometimes the affected tooth will be so severely damaged, that the best course of action is to extract it.
 It is also possible for an abscess to cause sinusitis due to infection of the cavities behind the cheekbones.
 Sinusitis usually clears over time without intervention.

 Dental abscesses can lead to more severe complications, however, that require prompt medical rather than dental treatment.
 In rare instances, the infection from an abscess can spread to a proximate bone such as in the case of osteomyelitis.
 Osteomyelitis causes severe pain in the bone, fever and nausea.
 As the infection is spread via the blood, it is possible for it to affect other bones in any part of the body.
-Osteomyelitis is usually treated with antibiotics either orally or intravenously.
+Osteomyelitis is usually treated with antibiotics.
 Other potentially life-threatening infections that can develop through spread of infection from the abscess are “Ludwig’s Angina” (an infection of the tissues in the base of the mouth under the tongue) which can lead to swallowing or breathing difficulties, and “cavernous sinus thrombosis” where infection of a blood vessel in the brain can lead to a clot forming.

 Sweet Cures ’ Anna talks about her battle with cystitis.
 Read More